Last updated: June 2024

 Focus

-Creation of new green areas, Ecological restoration of degraded ecosystems, Management of rivers and other blue areas
+Creation of new green areas, Management and improved protection of rivers and other blue areas, Ecological restoration of ecosystems

 Project objectives